frabjous/open-guide-editor/doc/security.md

 ## Access keys

-Normally, when used as part of a web project, you will not want to directly load the `index.php` page in the main oge directory.
-Instead, you want to redirect to this page through the `php/redirect.php` page.
+Normally, when used as part of a web project, you would not want to directly load the `index.php` page in the main oge directory.
+Instead, you would want to redirect to this page through the `php/redirect.php` page.
 The redirection page takes the url parameters `dirname=` and `basename=` to set the requested file.
 See the sample code above for a way to construct a proper url with these parameters within php.

 The redirection page checks whether or not the user should have access based on the php session variable keys described above.
 If either the user is considered a poweruser, or has access to the directory of the file or one of its parent directories, the redirection will be successful.

 Moreover, in the process of redirecting, the page will create an “accesskey”.
-Access keys provide a faster way to gain direct access to editing a file, and allow the editor to be bookmarked with a url for a specific file.
+Access keys provide a faster way to gain direct access to editing a file, and allow the editor to be bookmarked with a url specific to a given file.

 You will see the accesskey, which is a random string of characters, in the address bar after redirection.
 The url shown might be something like: